tikv/website/content/docs/apis.md

 ## Transactional key-value API {#transactional}

 > The transactional API of the Rust client is incomplete.
 You can track the progress with [issue #15](https://github.com/tikv/client-rust/issues/15).
+For a complete implementation, you can try the [Go client](https://github.com/pingcap/tidb/store/tikv).

 Using a connected `transaction::Client` you can then begin a transaction: